elcicd/el-CICD-docs/README.md

 * Tag all images of the Release Candidate with the Pre-prod environment name, all lower case, marking it as the current image deployed in the environment
 * Remove all currently deployed microservices in Pre-prod
-* Deploy all microservices of the Release Candidate into Pre-prod, using the latest commit from the Deployment Branch for the Pre-prod environment
+* Deploy all microservices of the Release Candidate into Pre-prod, using the latest commit from the Deployment Branch for the Pre-prod environment [**IMPORTANT**: if further deployments of the Release Candidate took place after promoting to Prod, it's possible the Release Candidate may not completely resemble the original Release Candidate.]

 **WARNING**: when redeploying a Release Candidate, the latest commit of the Deployment Branch is what is used, meaning the deployment may **NOT** have the same deployment configuration as when the Release Candidate was created.